bocoup/web-platform-contribution-guide/src/skills.rst

 It is important to make sure that the specification maintainer is comfortable maintaining the spec prose.
 You can figure this out by reading issues and discussion notes, or by asking them directly.

-There is usually no hard rule for where something should go, but we can use our intuition and specification search skill to figure this out.
+There is usually no hard rule for where to put something, but we can use our intuition and specification search skill to figure this out.
-For example, if you have a CSS selector that you want to specify, it should likely go in a CSS WG Selectors spec.
+For example, if you have a CSS selector that you want to specify, a first candidate is the CSS WG Selectors spec.
-We want to use our searching skills to figure out where the issue is being talked about, and what the emergent consensus of where the technology should be specified.
+We want to use our searching skills to figure out where the issue is being talked about, and what the emergent consensus of where the technology is to be specified.

 Sometimes behavior gets specified in a completely different spec while it is being worked out.
 Maybe that person wanted to keep it in a different spec while they were iterating on the design of the feature until it was stable, so that once it was stable it can be put in its proper home.